Richard-Burns/Palette-Tools/README.md

 ## PointCloudToPLY
 Takes an XYZ TOP and an RGB TOP and allows you to save it out as a PLY file for use with other software.

+## TextGarbler
+A text garbler for animation of garbled text.
+You can also type on text and have a flashing cursor at the end.
+This COMP is good for when you need hacker style typing on text or matrix style garbling and other effects like that.